ofevie/ExData_Plotting1/README.md

 A study on the way to load the data into the system is on the file:

 * LargeDatasetInputMethods.R

-The code in the 'plotX.R' makes use of the 'fread' function from the data.table package.

 ## Introduction